chriselrod/PaddedMatrices.jl/README.md

 The difference in `L1-dcache-load-misses` looks relatively minor between these runs, yet we see nearly an 8% difference in performance and instructions per clock cycle.
 The first time corresponds to a mean of nearly 107 GFLOPS across the 1 million matrix multiplications, while the second corresponds to less than 100.
 I'm still investigating the cause.
 I do not see such erratic performance with MKL, for example.

 Additionally, the library uses [VectorizedRNG.jl](https://github.com/chriselrod/VectorizedRNG.jl) for random number generation.
-Unfortunately, here is where we pay the price of GC.
+While we may pay the price of the `GC` vs `StaticArrays.SMatrix`, we still actually end up faster:
 ```julia
 julia> using PaddedMatrices, StaticArrays, BenchmarkTools